CumulusNetworks/docs/content/cumulus-netq-51/Troubleshoot-Issues/_index.md

 ### Resolve Disk Capacity Issues

-When you perform a backup, you may encounter the following error: `Error: Tar size exceeds the minimum disk space required to run NetQ.` This error indicates that the size of the backup file causes NetQ to cross the 80% disk threshold limit.
+When you perform a backup, you may encounter the following error: `Error: Tar size exceeds the minimum disk space required to run NetQ.` This error indicates that the backup operation will fail because the size of the backup file will cause NetQ to cross the 80% disk threshold limit.

 Three resolution options are available, listed in order of recommendation.
 Try each option sequentially if the previous option does not resolve the issue.